gjrchen/UWasic-Training-pt2/docs/info.md

 - nEi controls whether the instruction is being output to the bus\[3\:0\].
 If this signal is high, our output is high impedance (Tri-State Buffers).
 - nLi indicates that we want to load the value on the bus into the IR.
 When this is low, we will read from the bus and write to the register.
 - When clear is high, the opcode is cleared back to NOP.
+- IR always outputs the current value of the register to CB.

 ## IO Table: RAM